-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will participate in 5 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will participate in 5 Discussions in this course.
 The candidate will submit a 200–250-word thread in response to the provided prompt and will then submit replies of at least 100 words each to a minimum of 2 classmates’ threads.
-These forums must consist of substantial, thoughtful, and critical discussions.
+The threads and replies must consist of substantial, thoughtful, and critical discussions.

 News Article Reviews (3)

 Only licensure candidates must complete the practicum in order to earn a passing grade in this course.
 The minimum required number of hours for building-level school administration is 30 hours; for district-level/superintendent candidates, it is 50 hours.
 During this course, the candidate will complete practicum hours in an accredited school.
 The majority of the hours must be completed while school is in session and students are present.
-Before beginning the practicum, the candidate will submit the practicum proposal form to the instructor for approval.
+Before beginning the practicum, the candidate will submit the School Administration Practicum for Licensure Candidates: Proposal Assignment for approval.

-Upon completion of the practicum, the candidate will submit the Field Experience Summary (FES) via Blackboard.
-The Field Experience Assessment (FEA) will be completed in LiveText’s Field Experience Management (FEM) program.
+Upon completion of the practicum, the candidate will submit the School Administration Practicum for Licensure Candidates: Field Experience Summary (FES) Assignment.
+In addition, the candidate's mentor will complete the School Administration Practicum for Licensure Candidates: Field Experience Assessment (FEA) Assignment.
+The mentor will complete the FEA in LiveText’s Field Experience Management (FEM) program.
 The link to this form will be emailed to your mentor.

-The form submissions are non-graded assignments; however, they are required for licensure candidates.
-(MLO: J, K)
+All School Administration Practicum for Licensure Candidates assignments are non-graded assignments; however, they are required for licensure candidates.
+(CLO: J, K)

 Ethical Analysis Paper

 The candidate will make observations of ethical decision-making practices or situations in his/her workplace, recording those observations with specific days and times.
 Observations must take place over a period of 1 week.
-After the 1-week period, the candidate will write a 5–6-page paper summarizing and analyzing the various ethical situations observed.
+After the 1-week period, the candidate will write a 5–6 page paper summarizing and analyzing the various ethical situations observed.
 The paper must be in current APA format.
-(MLO: A, B, D, E, H, I)
+(CLO: A, B, D, E, H, I)

 Contemporary Issue Paper

-The candidate will submit a 5–7-page paper that critically discusses a contemporary educational issue in which biblical principles conflict with legal and societal expectations.
+The candidate will submit a 5–7 page paper that critically discusses a contemporary educational issue in which biblical principles conflict with legal and societal expectations.
 The paper must incorporate at least 5 current scholarly sources with correct in-text citations and must be in current APA format.
-(MLO: A, F, G, H, I)
+(CLO: A, F, G, H, I)

 Prayer Reflection Report